GadgetAngel/j2filter_macro/README.md

 The following parameters will be needed:

 ```
-path                 - the path to your yaml file (the path to the python code and the name you will be using inside klipper)
+path:                 - the path to your yaml file (the path to the python code and the name you will be using inside klipper)
-jinja2_function      - (True,False) set to True if you want to use the python code as a function call and invoke by using two curly braces, otherwise set to False; default is True
+jinja2_function:      - (True,False) set to True if you want to use the python code as a function call and invoke by using two curly braces, otherwise set to False; default is True
-jinja2_filter        - (True,False) set to True if you want to use the python code as a filter and invoke with the '|' character, otherwise set to False; default is False
+jinja2_filter:        - (True,False) set to True if you want to use the python code as a filter and invoke with the '|' character, otherwise set to False; default is False
 ```
 ---